TigerVNC/tigervnc/README.rst

 * Xvnc - the TigerVNC Server for Unix.
 Xvnc is both a VNC server and an X server with a "virtual" framebuffer.
-You should normally use the vncserver script to start Xvnc.
+You should normally use the vncserver service to start Xvnc.

 * vncpasswd - a program which allows you to change the VNC password used to access your VNC server sessions (assuming that VNC authentication is being used.)
-The vncserver script will automatically launch this program if it detects that VNC authentication is in use and a VNC password has not yet been configured.
+This command must be run to set a password before using VNC authentication with any of the servers or services.

 * vncconfig - a program which is used to configure and control a running instance of Xvnc.